 7.7.5 you consent to us engaging a sub-processor to process personal data on your behalf;

-7.7.6 where we engage a sub-processor we shall enter into a written contract on similar terms but no less onerous than this agreement;
+7.7.6 where we engage a sub-processor we shall enter into a written contract on similar terms but no less onerous than these terms;

 7.7.7 we shall provide you as data controller with reasonable assistance using appropriate and proportionate technological and organisation measures to meet your obligations with regard to data subjects exercising their rights under Data Protection Legislation; or with regard to data protection impact assessments; and/or where required consultations with the Information Commissioners Office;